shubhamnishad97/toki-keep-a-note/README.md

 *   [django-crispy-forms](http://django-crispy-forms.readthedocs.io/en/latest/): it makes your forms way more beautiful or I should say crispy.
 *   [virtualenv](https://virtualenv.pypa.io/en/stable/): its a no-brainer.
 *   [django-pagedown](https://github.com/timmyomahony/django-pagedown): provides easy editor for markdown input.
-*   [other-packages](https://github.com/shubhamnishad97/toki-keep-a-note/blob/master/requirements.txt): do check the requirement file.
+*   many other packages are used, for them do check the requirement file.[link](https://github.com/shubhamnishad97/toki-keep-a-note/blob/master/requirements.txt):

 ## How to run the project locally